 7. Set and forget - Update content regularly

-Content SEO combines quality writing with strategic optimization.
-Focus on creating comprehensive, accurate content that satisfies search intent.
-Use proper structure, formatting, and on-page elements to help search engines understand your content.
+Content SEO pairs quality writing with strategic optimization.
+Focus on creating comprehensive, accurate pages that satisfy search intent.
+Proper structure, formatting, and on-page elements help search engines understand what your content covers.

 Regular content audits and updates maintain rankings over time.
 Demonstrate EEAT through expertise, experience, and trustworthy information.

-Content SEO works alongside technical SEO and off-page SEO as part of a complete optimization strategy.
-Great content provides the foundation that other SEO efforts build upon.
+Content SEO works alongside technical infrastructure optimization and authority building through off-page signals as part of a complete optimization strategy.
+Strong content provides the foundation that other SEO efforts build upon.

 Baca dalam Bahasa Malaysia: Content SEO | Penulisan SEO